williamobiana/DevOpsforIT/job_control.md

     - echo 'Hello'
 ```
 the job evaluates the rules using if statement,
-if the condition is not met, we indicated `when: never` thus, the job will never run.
+if the condition is not met, we indicated `when:never` thus, the job will never run.

-### changes
+### changes:
 ```
 example_job:
   rules: